StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 15.

-Long-distance operator for energy transfer (
+Long-distance operator for energy transfer (PDF)

 F. J. Garcia-Vidal and J. Feist